I wanted to

 11:12-15; 1 Peter 5:8)

-Of course, they all believe that they originate with God.
-For that reason, many have now come to the conclusion that Jehovah has anointed
+religions.
+Of course, they all believe that they originate with "the

-abduction experiences, when the abductees become aware of their supposed journey only upon suddenly receiving an
+alien abduction experiences we hear so much about, where the abductees become aware of their supposed

-more than a supernatural "vision."
+become a modern, new age, religion.
 One individual who has done

 some research on the subject writes: "There are millions of accounts of